 Act like a boss; employees who advance are the ones who know to stay above the fray.
 Click here for resources on how to stay out of company politics.
 Every workplace has cliques; Don’t be in one group, practice inclusiveness with everyone on the team.
 Treat all with the same respect, interest, and niceties that you would the boss.

 Don’t gossip.
-It may be tempting to share a titillating story about a coworker or to vent your frustration about a recent encounter with a coworker or your boss.
+It may be tempting to share a titillating story about a coworker or vent your frustration about a recent encounter with a coworker or boss.
 If you do this, you could tank any potential future promotion.
 Keep your opinions to yourself, and only vent outside of work.

 5. Speak Up in Meetings